uuganbold/comp433-ecommerce/docs/class/project2.md

-# LUC-COMP433 - Ecommerce project
+# Project - 2

-It is a project which is developed during the Web Services Programming course taught at Loyola University Chicago.
+## Goal
+In this project, we are developing eCommerce system which would connect to the parties concerned through RESTful web api.

 This project is hosted on github.com : [Github.com Repository](https://github.com/uuganbold/comp433-ecommerce)

 This project is deployed on the AWS : http://18.220.199.235:8080/ecommerce/

-## Goal
-In this project, we are developing eCommerce system which would connect to the parties concerned through RESTful web api.

 ## Architecture